 1. Trust your instincts as you seek professional support.

 If you feel like something is “off” with a therapist or other professional, it probably is.
 It is most likely not you.
 Share your concerns.
-If you don’t get answers that feel right, move onto the next professional.
+If you don’t get answers that feel right, move on to the next professional.
 The wrong professional will do more harm than good.
 Some professionals (admittedly, not many) do “get” reactive attachment disorder.
 Seek them out, no matter how long it takes.

 2. Find your tribe.

 There are thousands of parents out there like you, believe it or not.
 You are not alone.
 Dig deep (many private groups exist on the Internet).
 Persist.
 When you find others going through the same experiences, you will feel validated.
 You might start with our Facebook page here.

 3. Keep educating about reactive attachment disorder.